pgpglobal/staging/README.md

 ### Deprecated

 ~~1.
 Reinstate the /updates.html et al links that go to [sign-up form](https://personalgenomes.us3.list-manage.com/subscribe?u=3980aaa2746fd428de44b2ab4&id=34d31b2d4b) and similar~~

 * ~~Setup JS redirect via layout or include or something~~
 * ~~use jekyll-redirect to do this possibly?~~
 * Not finding the where/what of this.
-Not terribly significant in the first place
+It was a minor concern in the first place.

 [1]: docs/resources.md